 Undecided, exploring options, or simply needing to fulfill requirements for transfer?
 No problem.
 That is the basis of higher education and where a degree in Liberal Arts excels.

 Why Choose a Concentration in Liberal Arts?

 Garrett College’s Liberal Arts program is ideal for students interested in English, journalism, history, philosophy, languages, or pre-law.
 The liberal arts program gives students the background they need to be successful at a four-year college or university in a wide range of the arts and sciences.

 Students begin their educational studies at Garrett College earning an Associate in Arts (A.A.) degree in Arts and Sciences, then transfer to complete a bachelor’s degree.

 Garrett College awards an Arts and Sciences Associate in Arts (A.A.) degree to graduates of the Liberal Arts concentration.

-Scientific Literacy and Quantitative Reasoning Skills: Students will demonstrate an understanding of the scientific method of inquiry and show an ability to engage in numerical analysis.
+- Students will demonstrate an understanding of the scientific method of inquiry and demonstrate the ability to engage in numerical analysis.